Do-It-Yourself Credit Repair — Fix Your Credit On Your Own

 - If the listing is not mentioned in the results list, you must have forgotten to include it, or your request was not sufficiently clear.
 You will need to dispute that item again in your next dispute letter.
-The bureaus are legally obligated to respond in writing within 30 days, so if they don't, it is highly unlike they are ignoring you.
+The bureaus are legally obligated to respond in writing within 30 to 45 days, so if they don't, it is highly unlikely they are ignoring you.

 - The disputed item was investigated but verified.
 If the item was not removed, most likely, the credit bureaus just gave you a cryptic reason like "item verified."
-We know the credit bureau never actually talked to the information furnisher, but has used eOscar.
+We know the credit bureau never actually talked to the information furnisher, but used e-Oscar.
 The law states the bureaus can accept any proof you would like to submit and they will pass this documentation on to your creditor for consideration.
-So, be sure to send any and all documentation, if you didn't do it the first time.
-I would also hit them up with the method of verification technique, which is going to force them to expose the fact that they are using eOscar.
+So, be sure to send any and all documentation, if you didn't do so the first time.
+You should also hit them up with the method of verification technique, which is going to force them to expose the fact that they are using e-Oscar.
 You could also try disputing the listing again at a future time.
 Who knows, you may get lucky, and a different employee of the creditor may not be able to verify the item.
-If the account does come back as "verified," I recommend you try disputing the listing with the original creditor immediately.
+If the account does come back as "verified," we recommend you try disputing the listing with the original creditor immediately.

 Keep disputing negative listings with the credit bureaus.
 If you hit on the right dispute, the listing could get completely removed from your report.
-For instance, if you dispute the date the account was opened, and the credit bureaus can not verify this information they delete the entire listing.
-You will need to change the reason for the investigation so the credit bureaus will have something new to investigate.
+For instance, if you dispute the date the account was opened, and the credit bureaus cannot verify this information, they delete the entire listing.
+Just remember, you will need to change the reason for the investigation so the credit bureaus will have something new to investigate.
 The order of the reasons should be: